JinmoKim08-bcc/NONOS/README.md

 # My Paper Title

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [NONOS: Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution
+].

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials